Stair Treads: Choosing the Right Material

 Method: PVC or Rubber Nosing Attachment

-- Step 1: Cut the vinyl stair tread to size.
+- First, step 1 is to cut the vinyl stair tread to size.

-- Step 2: Choose a PVC or rubber nosing strip that complements the vinyl.
+- Then, step 2: choose a PVC or rubber nosing strip that complements the vinyl colour and profile.

-- Step 3: Apply industrial adhesive and press the nosing strip firmly into place.
+- Afterwards, step 3: apply industrial adhesive and press the nosing strip firmly into place.

-- Step 4: Allow the adhesive to cure before walking on the stairs.
+- Finally, step 4: allow the adhesive to cure fully before using the stairs.

-🔹 Ideal for commercial spaces and high-traffic areas due to slip resistance.
+🔹 Ideal for commercial spaces and high-traffic areas thanks to superior slip resistance.

 - Hybrid Stair Treads

-- Step 3: Secure the nosing with adhesive and finishing nails.
+- Then, step 3: secure the nosing with adhesive and finishing nails following manufacturer guidelines.

-- Step 4: Finish with a protective coating for extra durability.
+- Finally, step 4: finish with a protective coating for extra durability and easy cleaning.

-🔹 Great for balancing affordability with premium aesthetics.
+🔹 Great for balancing affordability with a premium, contemporary look.

 -